aplatkouski/ap-games/CONTRIBUTING.md

 ### Create a new GitHub Release

-Using the [GitHub CLI][], with the version number as the title, the changelog as the description, and the distribution packages as assets
+Using the [GitHub CLI][github cli], with the version number as the title, the changelog as the description, and the distribution packages as assets

 ```shell script